SaltyGoo/saltygoo.github.io/_posts/monsters/2020-11-14-chaos-eater.md

 <details markdown="1">
 <summary>Celestial Pact</summary>
-Evil celestials give the reward and the quest at the same time, then try to make accomplishing the quest impossible within the decided time frame.
-Good celestials give a quest first and the reward upon completion.
+You cannot communicate with a Chaos Eater, but you can accomplish its desire by making a pact with it.
 The price of breaking a pact is always your soul.

 **Reward:**